buren/git-story/README.md

         gs pull
 fetch and merge from remote.
-Example: If the current branch is "test_feature" the command will try to fetch and merge the remote version of test_feature.
+Example: If the current branch is "test_feature" it will try to fetch and merge the remote version of test_feature.
 * ```gs pull-request``` opens the repository on GitHub.
 Alias: `open`, `github`.
 Runs `GS_PRE_COMMIT_HOOK`
 * ```gs package``` Package the project.
 Runs `GS_PACKAGE`.
 Alias: `build`
 * ```gs where``` prints all branches and marks the current one with a *.
 Alias: `branches`